ignace-computing/DiffEqParareal.jl/README.md

 u_{k+1}^{n+1} = C(u_{k+1}^n) +  F (u_k^n) - C(u_k^n)
 ```

 where `n` is the index of the coarse timepoints, `k` is the iteration number, and `C` and `F` are coarse and fine solution operators, respectively.
+This algorithm was first proposed in [1]

 ## TO DO:

-- [ ] Make it run correctly in parallel.
+- [ ] Make the implemented algorithm run correctly in parallel.
 Best way forward is to run and read through`test_pararealParallel.jl`.
 In `pararealParallel.jl` I have added several suggestions for parallellism (using [`Threads.jl`](https://docs.julialang.org/en/v1/base/multi-threading/), [`Polyester.jl`](https://github.com/JuliaSIMD/Polyester.jl) or [`FLoops.jl`](https://github.com/JuliaFolds/FLoops.jl), see lines 30-32), but none of them is working actually.
 I am not sure how we can resolve this.
 - [ ] Test parallel scalability.
 - [ ] Carry out experiments with interesting applications.

+## References
+[1] J.-L. Lions, Y. Maday, and G. Turinici, “A ‘parareal’ in time discretization of PDE’s,” Comptes Rendus de l’Académie des Sciences - Series I - Mathematics, vol. 332, pp. 661–668, 2001 [Online].
+Available at: http://dx.doi.org/10.1016/S0764-4442(00)01793-6